scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _cost:

 Show item costs in standard inventory mode
-	Shows item costs in standard inventory mode, which allows the value of items to be compared.
+	Shows item costs in standard inventory mode, which lets the value of items be compared.

 	*ShowItemCosts*